amirfarjam/Hypercube/auto-leveling.md

   Auto Bed Leveling:
   echo:  M420 S0
   ```
-  If not then check you've enabled AUTO LEVELING in the configuration. <br>
+  If not then check you've enabled AUTO_BED_LEVELING_*** in your configuration.h [Example](https://github.com/pflannery/Hypercube/blob/master/configuration.h#L812)

-  **Now you need to place `M420 S1` just before your print start to ensure auto leveling is enabled as there seems to be a bug in this version of marlin**
+- Check your leveling data has persisted using `M420 V`.
+This will show that the bed leveling data [M420](http://reprap.org/wiki/G-code#M420:_Enable.2FDisable_Mesh_Leveling_.28Marlin.29)

-- `M420 V` will show that the bed leveling data is there from the previous run.
-[M420](http://reprap.org/wiki/G-code#M420:_Enable.2FDisable_Mesh_Leveling_.28Marlin.29)
+- Ensure you have `M420 S1` in your start.gcode just before your printer starts to print so to ensure that auto leveling is enabled.
+[Example](https://github.com/pflannery/Hypercube/blob/master/start.gcode#L18)

 ##### Check the probe's repeatability.

 - First you need to uncomment `#define Z_MIN_PROBE_REPEATABILITY_TEST` in your configuration.h